marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

-> **Note:** While it's not strictly necessary for your project to use the `Microsoft.NET.Sdk.Web` SDK to create jobs, as of the time this documentation is authored, only the service that schedules a job will receive trigger invocations for it.
+> **Note:** While it's not strictly necessary for your project to use the `Microsoft.NET.Sdk.Web` SDK to create jobs, as of the time this documentation is authored, only the service that schedules a job receives trigger invocations for it.
 As those invocations expect an endpoint that can handle the job trigger and requires the `Microsoft.NET.Sdk.Web` SDK, it's recommended that you use an ASP.NET Core project for this purpose.